Investigating how the gut environment affects bowel cancer in younger people

 The science behind the project

-Bowel cancer is made up of lots of different types of cell including both tumour cells and healthy cells (such as immune system cells or blood vessel cells).
+Bowel cancer is made up of lots of different types of cells including tumour cells and healthy cells (such as immune system cells or blood vessel cells).
 These non-tumour cells live in a community alongside the tumour cells and are collectively referred to as the “tumour microenvironment”.
-This research will investigate whether some of the healthy cells in the tumour microenvironment could be influencing how quickly the tumour cells grow.

-Professor Ilyas and his colleagues will be using artificial intelligence alongside cutting-edge laboratory techniques to study the tumour microenvironment.
-They want to look at the make-up of the cells in bowel cancers from younger people and compare those with cancers from older people to see if there are differences.
+This research investigated whether some of the healthy cells in the tumour microenvironment could be influencing how quickly the tumour cells grow.
+Professor Ilyas and his colleagues used a range of laboratory techniques to study the tumour microenvironment.
+They looked at the tumour microenvironment in bowel cancers from younger people and compared those with bowel cancers from older people.

 What difference will this project make?